 Mobile security analysts and mobile app developers alike can adopt several best practices to strengthen mobile app security and reduce risk.
 They include the following measures:

-- Embrace security standards such as the OWASP Mobile Security Project Mobile Top 10 and OWASP Mobile Application Security Verification Standard (MASVS) and the Software Bill of Materials.
+- Embrace security standards such as the OWASP Mobile Application Security Project MASVS (Mobile Application Security Verification Standard) and the Software Bill of Materials (SBOM).

 - Upskill mobile app developers on secure coding training so they can write more secure apps from the start.
 NowSecure Academy offers free mobile security training as well as a paid secure mobile development certification.